 Certify Your Wildlife Habitat: Water

-Finding ways to offer water is one of the hardest parts for our gardens here in Arizona.
+All animals need water to survive and some need it for bathing or breeding as well.
+But finding ways to offer water sustainably is one of the hardest parts of gardening here in Arizona.
 Your habitat doesn't have to have flowing water or even offer water 24/7.
 Offering water intermittently still qualifies for certification.
 Take a look at these options for water.
 You will need three to certify your wildlife habitat.

 Install a water feature such as a fountain, pond, or even a small portable solar fountain.
 These options are more costly and time consuming due to installation and upkeep but they can attract a wide variety of wildlife.